incubator and VISITING PRODUCTIONS

 ——

-M: Refractions From An Evil Act
+M: Refractions From An Evil Act by James Wilkinson

 Exiled Theatre is proud to present a world premiere play by local playwright, James Wilkinson.
 A late-night return.
 A hotel room that feels… wrong.
 Traveling abroad, a woman’s unease after a night out deepens into something far more insidious.
 The staff watches too closely.
 A man appears, disappears, and reappears.
 Time loops, memory fractures, and the past begins to repeat itself.
 As identities blur and reality destabilizes, she must escape the hotel before she’s trapped by its history.